Welcome to AAMA - the Afro-Asiatic Morphology Archive.

 Note that you do not need to create a github account unless you want to edit the data or code.
 Instructions for how to do that are below.

-Fuseki is the SPARQL server we are using to query the dataset.
-Download the apache-jena-fuseki-2.4.0-distribution distribution (either the zip file or the tar file; NB, make sure your Java JDK is up-to-date with the download) and store it in a convenient location. ~/fuseki is a good place.
-The following steps will install the aama dataset and verify that it runs.
+apache-jena-fuseki-2.4.0-distributiondistribution (either the zip file or the tar file; NB, make sure your Java JDK is up-to-date with the download) and store it in a convenient location.~/jenais a good place.
+The following steps will install theaamadataset and verify that it runs.
 Futher information about Fuseki, as well as information and links about RDF linked data and the SPARQL query language can be found at the Apache Jena site.

-• Take a look at the Aama repositories and decide which languages interest you.
-In general we use one repository per language, or in some cases, language variety, e.g. beja-arteiga, beja-bishari, etc.
+Take a look at the Aama repositories and decide which languages interest you.
+In general we use one repository per language, or in some cases, language variety, e.g. beja-huda is the variety of Beja described by Richard Hudson in . . . beja-van is the variety of Beja described by . . .
+Verhove ub . . . etc.

 Alternatively, you can create a personal github account, fork the aama repositories (copy them to your account), and then clone your repositories to your local drive.
 See Fork a Repo for details.